bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [ ] Building Blocks 2 - Chords - Inversions 2
 - [ ] Building Blocks 2 - All Together 4
 ### In Progress
-- [ ] Change life and souls labels to use AnimatedLabel
 - [ ] Add rising and flashing text labels to payoff animation.
 The labels should show the amount of souls/life earned/lost.
 - [ ] During payoff, add a label including a sum of life lost/souls earned under those piles.
 This label should update as payoffs occur.
 ### Done